Pendo720/N.J-Matata/index.md

 ## Introduction

-This page is a minimal portfolio showcasing a selected number projects carried out by the author in his free-time.
+This page is a minimal portfolio showcasing a selection of projects carried out by the author in his free-time.
 Following projects were selected to illustrate the author's capabilities in the use of the respective programming languages and problem-solving techniques.

-This page is a work in progress and will be continuously updated to reflect the author's activities.
+This page is a work in progress and will be continuously updated to reflect the changines and other related activities.

 ### Project 1: Track-Sys (Java/Kotlin/Typescript)
 #### _Overview_
 Track-Sys is a complete system for tracking events.
-The types of possible events considered can be anything where human activity requires some traceability for management purposes.
+The types of events considered encompasses everything where traceabilty is mandated in the management and processing of human activity.
 The complete project implementation consists of the following components:
  - [a microservice for managing the associate data streams in the activity](https://github.com/Pendo720/TrackerMS)
  - [a web portal showing registered events in real-time](https://github.com/Pendo720/Track-Sys-Dashboard)
  - [a mobile app for capturing event data](https://github.com/Pendo720/M-Front)

-The screenshots below show the front-ends during possible operational scenarios.
+#### TrackerMS ####
+This is a Jave microservice with a Postgres database for storing events data.
+The microservice provides a limited set of the CRUD functions as per the percieved user requirements.

+#### Web portal ####
+The Web portal is a client of the microservice providing a neat view of the events in real-time and a singlge means for updating the event.
+With the modular implementation of the portal, this can easily be enhanced to provide the other CRUD functions where necessary.

 **Web portal screenshot**

 ![](/gh-images/wfront.png)

+#### Event generator ####

+The event generator is a minimalist Android app which enables generation of easily customisable event using an Android device's proximity sensor.
+Using the sensor on the app host facilitates fast event generation which is necessary for validating the system's resilience.

 **Mobile App screenshot**